odubno/gauss-naive-bayes/README.md

 ## Load CSV

-Writing the method to read in the raw data.
+Writing the method to read in the raw data and convert each string into an integer.

 ```python